-The itinerary for 2019 is yet to be finalised and is subject to slight changes dependant on the amount of rain that falls during the wet season.
+The itinerary is yet to be finalised and is subject to slight changes dependant on the amount of rain that falls during the wet season.

 Photography locations could include:

-Cave paintings, warm springs, waterlily pond, prison boab tree, Five Rivers Lookout, Wyndham Port, Parry Lagoons (Marlgu Billabong), Wyndham locals or Digger's workers for candid portraiture
+photographing cattle, riders, dust in afternoon light; cave paintings, warm springs, waterlilies, prison boab tree, Five Rivers Lookout, Wyndham Port, Parry Lagoons (Marlgu Billabong), Wyndham locals or Digger's workers for candid portraiture.

-The Kimberley photo trip includes opportunities to sit with Bewley and advance your post production skills (Lr and Ps).
-This is a great way to learn from an industry expert.
+The trip includes opportunities to sit with Bewley and expand your post production skills.
 When we go out photographing, Bewley is there to help you with camera technique, from the basic to the complex.
-He has a great teaching approach - it's all about what you'd like to achieve with your photography, about getting you to experiment and try things and most of all about not taking all too seriously but having fun, sharing what we've learned and lifting each other up!
+He has a great teaching approach - it's all about what you'd like to achieve with your photography, about getting you to experiment and try things, and most of all about not taking too seriously, having fun, sharing what we've learned and lifting each other up!

 2019 BASIC ITINERARY

 We’ll pick you up mid morning from Kununurra Airport or from your Kununurra accommodation.
-You'll have a few minutes to buy last minute items before a café lunch and a 2 hour drive to our base for the week - the remote Kimberley cattle station, Digger’s Rest.
+We'll have a café lunch then a 2 hour drive to our base for the week - the remote Kimberley cattle station, Digger’s Rest.